Synchro-curvature description of {\gamma}-ray light curves and spectra of pulsars: concurrent fitting: Conclusions

-The spectral model fits well the whole population of gamma-ray spectra, obtaining similar results to previous systematic fittings carried out by the authors.
-For the first time we have fitted the individual gamma-ray light curves.
-We have made use of two different techniques: using the reduced $\chi^2$ (weighted with the normalized flux of the observational light curve) to evaluate the goodness of the fits of light curves in time domain, and computing the euclidean distance to compare the light curves in frequency domain, i.e. to compare their Fourier transforms.
-Despite the caveats that both methods may have, the two of them give qualitatively similar results.
-With both fitting methods we have obtained good fits in many cases.
 For most pulsars we capture the general structures of the observational light curves, such as number of peaks and separation between peaks, or even flux ratio between peaks or width of the peaks, but fail to reproduce the small scale features.
 In a few pulsars, the observational light curves are not found in our set, either because they simply don't exist or because the fitting techniques miss them.
 Regarding the first possibility, the effective nature of the geometrical model provides versatility at an acceptable computational cost, but it is still lacking the complexity that a real magnetosphere may have.
 The model does not generate very complex synthetic light curves, for example with very asymmetric peaks or containing significant substructures (e.g. small peaks near larger ones).
 An improvement of the model, making it more realistic but maintaining the effective approach and the computational cost acceptable, is planned for the future.

 We have found the distributions of best-fit viewing angles for both fitting methods to differ from a uniform distribution, as it should be a priori, showing an overabundance of small viewing angles.
 We argue that the reason is the way we model the light curves and the assumptions we make, as well as the fact that we are considering the fits from all pulsars together, without taking their goodness into account.